Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Method

 Participants completed the copying task first and creative task second.
-The were 4 trials within each task which displayed a unique reference image.
+There were 4 trials within each task which displayed a unique reference image.
 The order of images was randomized within each task.
 Each of the 8 trials consisted of a "prompting phase" and a "curation phase".
 The interfaces were the same for both tasks.
 In the prompting phase, participants were tasked with writing prompts to create images from.
 Here, the interface showed the unique reference image, a text entry box, and a "submit" button.
 Prompt length per trial was limited to 30 (space-separated) words, visible as a counter below the text box.
 Furthermore, there was a time limit of 2 minutes per attempt, which was also displayed.
 If time ran out before participants had submitted their prompt, their current input was submitted and they moved to the curation phase automatically.
+We chose these specific time and word limits to keep the task short and maintain comparability between answers, as they avoid excessive replies and ensure participants have to approach the task in a more standardized way.

 After prompting, our generative model created 4 different images for the participant to choose from in the curation phase.
 The reasoning behind this was threefold.
 First, this mimics real-world generative AI usage, where tools often provide multiple variants by default.
 It also balances the randomness inherent in different seeds (see below).
 Finally, this enables testing whether curating would also allow for the expression of artistic expertise, as per our second set of hypotheses.
-The interface showed the 4 generated images arranged horizontally, with the reference image displayed on top for comparison.
+The interface showed the 4 generated images, with the reference image displayed for comparison.
 Here, the time limit was 30 seconds, as participants only needed to click their preferred image to submit.
-If time ran out, the images were stored without curation data.

-In the copying task, participants were asked to prompt the model to generate an image "as close as possible" to the reference image.
-The goal of the task is to compare the ability of different groups to produce faithful copies of an example, demonstrating their familiarity with a given genre (see Stimuli below), ability to envision and describe a subject, and an eye for relevant details.
-This is meant to partially approximate traditional art education practices that also emphasize honing skills by copying masterpieces to internalize techniques and styles.